Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models: Limitations

 The results show that TREPAT works as expected, delivering many adversarial examples in limited query scenarios, even when dealing with very long text.
 However, some limitations remain.

 Firstly, while we have modified BERT-ATTACK to make it a better fit for the constrained queries scenario, no equally obvious modification was performed for BeamAttack.
 Employing the reduced parameter setting was clearly not enough and we see the method attempting to send too many queries.
-We are confident this and other methods could be tuned to deliver better AEs in this setting, but this is left for future work.
+We expect this and other methods could be tuned to deliver better AEs in this setting, but this is left for future work.

-Our second goal, i.e. meaning preservation, is a more challenging one to assess.
-While generally it is expected that LLM-powered rewrite will resemble the input text more closely than word-level replacement using a simple language model, a thorough evaluation would require human effort, which was not performed in this study.

 Moreover, a manual analysis of the results points to an important limitation of LLMs compared to simpler models: they often avoid generating text that might be considered sensitive, toxic or crude, resorting to euphemistic replacements.
-Unfortunately, such topics are prevalent in discussions adjacent to misinformation, and thus often occur in the data.
+Unfortunately, such topics are prevalent in discussions adjacent to misinformation.
 The indirect paraphrases proposed by LLMs do not fit the context style and stray too far from the original to be useful for the task.
+Most of these are then removed through the filtering mechanism in TREPAT (section \ref{sec:changes}), but future work may lead to better solutions.
 This relates to a wider topic of LLM \textit{exaggerated safety} \cite{chehbouni-etal-2024-representational}.

 It is important to note that while here we argue that the limited-query scenario is close to the real-world situation, other attack scenarios may be applicable.
-For example, one in which an attacker uses a history of previous attacks on the same victim to be able to deliver more precise AEs later, as in XARELLO \cite{przybyla-etal-2024-know}.
+For example, one in which an attacker uses a history of previous attacks on the same victim to be able to deliver more precise AEs later.
 Situations when unlimited queries are allowed can also happen, e.g. if a filtering system is open enough for an attacker to deploy a local copy for their use.
 This only emphasises that every time a text classifier is used in adversarial scenario, it needs to be first tested for robustness against attacks that are possible in this particular application.